A Unified Framework for Lifted Training and Inversion Approaches: A unified framework

 \section{A unified framework}

-The emergence (and abundance) of lifted neural network training approaches raises the question if we can develop a unified framework with which we can express different families of neural network architectures in compact form, and express all conventional and lifted training approaches in one framework.
+The emergence (and abundance) of lifted neural network training approaches raises the question if we can develop a unified framework with which we can express different families of neural network architectures in a compact form, and express all conventional and lifted training approaches in one framework.
 To achieve this, we consider neural networks $\net$ of the form

 where $\obs \in \RR^M$ denotes the network input, and $\net(\obs) \in \RR^N$ denotes the network output.
 The variables $\Gvar$ and $\Gaux$ represent collections of hidden/auxiliary variables over all layers in the neural network architecture, while $\GBiasd$ and $\GBias$ are either fixed or learnable bias parameters, and $\GK$, $\GM$, $\GV$ and $\GLin$ are operators that model the network architecture and model parameters.
 The function $\actfct$ denotes a nonlinear activation function that acts on $\GLin \Gvar + \GBias$.
 We will show how perceptrons, shallow neural networks, feed-forward neural networks, residual neural networks and proximal neural networks all fit into this framework in the upcoming subsections.
 The network parameters are commonly found by minimising an empirical risk over a given training dataset $\{(\obs_i, \var_i)\}_{i\in \mathbb{I}}$, with $\mathbb{I}$ denoting the set of training data indices.
-Following the structure of \cref{eq:nn}, we can express a general training problem as the minimisation of the functional
+Following the structure of \cref{eq:nn}, we can express a general training problem that consists of three key terms.

-where $\mathbb{E}_{i}$ denotes the expectation over the training samples.
-In this formulation, the total risk $\uniloss$ is comprised of three key terms.
 The first term, $\loss(\GK\Gvar_i + \GBiasd)$, is the data fidelity term, where $\loss$ is a loss function (such as mean squared error or cross-entropy) that penalises the deviation of the network output (prediction) $\net(\obs)=\GK\Gvar_i + \GBiasd$ from the corresponding ground truth data $\var_i$.
+The remaining two terms, $\mathcal{C}(\GM\Gvar_i, \GV\Gaux_i)$ and $\mathcal{D}_{\actfct}(\Gaux_i, \GLin\Gvar_i + \GBias)$, relate to the constraints introduced in \cref{eq:nnpred_const1} and \cref{eq:nnpred_const2}.
+These functions determine how strictly the relationships between the network's internal variables are enforced.
+With these terms we then define the training objective as the minimisation of the functional